-We want to celebrate all we’ve learned reading through the Bible together, so we’re hosting a meal on Friday, January 31.
+We want to celebrate all we’ve learned reading through the Bible together, so we’re hosting a meal on Friday, January 31 at the white house just south of campus.
 Please RSVP if you can make it so we know how many people to plan for.

 WHAT IT IS